Johnferguson1440/Single_page2/README.md

 and your list will appear.

 This was a fun project to work on and allowed me to incorporate Full Stack operation.
-Working with css was quite a challenge when trying to determin what properties could be used together and which ones cannot.
+Working with css was quite a challenge when trying to determine what properties could be used together and which ones cannot.
 Deployed the application using Heroku

 Heroku Deployment Tutorial-https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true